valerybodak/graphty/README.md

 nodesMode | NodesMode | 1.
 NodesMode.NONE - to disable nodes.
 2. NodesMode.ALL - to display the node for each value, 3.
 NodesMode.MAX - to display the node only for the max value
-nodeRadiusPx | Float | The node's radius nodeFillColor | Int | The color (@ColorRes) of node valueScaleWidthPx | Float | The width of the left side panel of values valueTextSize | Float | The text size of values on the left side panel valueTextColor | Int | The color (@ColorRes) of values on the left side panel weekdayStart | Int | The first day of the week.
-Use the Calendar's contsants: Calendar.MONDAY, Calendar.SUNDAY etc. weekdayTextColor | Int | The color (@ColorRes) of the weekday title weekdayNameMap | Map<Int, String> | The mapping to display the weekday titles.
+nodeRadiusPx | Float | The node's radius nodeFillColor | Int | The color (@ColorRes) of node weekdayStart | Int | The first day of the week.
+Use the Calendar's contsants: Calendar.MONDAY, Calendar.SUNDAY etc. weekdayNameMap | Map<Int, String> | The mapping to display the weekday titles.
 The key is Calendar's contsant (Calendar.MONDAY, Calendar.TUESDAY etc.).
-The value is the weekday's text representation, for example, "M", "T", "W" etc. weekdayScaleHeightPx | Float | The height of the bottom panel of weekdays weekdayTextSize | Float | The text size of weekdays on the bottom panel
+The value is the weekday's text representation, for example, "M", "T", "W" etc.

 ### 2. BarGraph